metabrainz/picard-docs/source/workflows/workflow_metadata.rst

 =================================================

 .. index::
-   single: work flows; files not grouped
+   single: workflows; files not grouped

 In this situation, you will need to feed batches of files to Picard to process.
 In order to minimize the performance impact, it is recommended to keep the batches relatively small (i.e.: approximately 200 files at